 She is survived by four children, Brenna Lee (and Gary) Lile of Sioux Falls, South Dakota, Derrick Lee (and Tara) Robinson of Louisburg, Kansas, Jacinda Lee Farmer of Pleasant Hill, and Travis Lee (and Susan) Farmer of Manchester, Maine; along with her French son, Christophe (Pascaline) Guilbert of Hazebrouck, France; multiple grandchildren, Makiya Lile, Jordan Robinson, Aidan Robinson, Colin Robinson, Kolton Robinson, Hayden (and Jadalyn) Farmer, Tessa (and Sebastian) O’Brien, Liam Farmer, Eli Farmer, Gary (and Melissa) Lile II, Adam (and Trisha) Lile, Kurtis (and Katrina) Lile, Meredith Schiffke, Judy Genisio, Baptiste Guilbert, Anna Guilbert and many other relatives.

-A Celebration of Life will be held on Saturday, June 3, 2023 from 10:00 am – 2:00 pm at Abundant Life Church, 304 SW Persels Road, Lee’s Summit, MO 64081.
-Family and friends are welcome to stop by at their convenience.
-Carol’s favorite color, red, is encouraged to be worn.
+A Celebration of Life was held Saturday, June 3, 2023, at Abundant Life Church, Lee’s Summit.
+Family and friends were welcome to stop by at their convenience.
+Carol’s favorite color, red, was encouraged to be worn.

 Her family would like to extend a special thank you to her care givers over the past 14 months that enabled her to maintain her independence in the home.
 Thank you: Alexa Watters, Brenda Williams, Jadalyn Farmer, Jordan Robinson, Makiya Lile and the staff at Amedysis Hospice.